MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > - The details allocation of those capacity (to machines and cloud flows) will be incorporated in the capacity utilization page in Q2 2024.

-## Reminder on Unattended RPA capacity
+## Reminder on Process and Unattended RPA capacity

-Within the Power Automate platform, the **‘Unattended RPA capacity’** is a purchased item (an [add-on](https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on)) assigned to the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) which allows to run desktop flows autonomously without human interaction.
-The Unattended RPA capacity (or Process capacity) is needed to run desktop flows in unattended mode.
+Within the Power Automate platform, the **‘Process and Unattended RPA capacity'** are purchased items (a [license](https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/types#standalone-plans) and an [add-on](https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on)) assigned to the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) which allows to run desktop flows autonomously without human interaction.
+The Process (or Unattended RPA) capacity is needed to run desktop flows in unattended mode.
 Every capacity allocated to a machine allows it to carry out an additional unattended desktop flow run concurrently.
 <br/><br/>

 |Consumming object|Description|Consumption mode|